 1. Average Call Abandonment Rate

 Everyone aims at delivering exceptional customer service, but that will happen only when your customers stay on the phone long enough to receive assistance.
 Sometimes, your customers will hang up even before they get to speak to an agent.
-The average call abandonment rate is a call center metric that measures the percentage of customers who do that.
+The average call abandonment rate is one of the most important call centre performance metrics which measures the percentage of customers who do that.

 Although the metric won’t give much details about an individual agent, it surely tells a lot about the collective productivity of the call center.
 If you have a high rate of average call abandonment, you’ve got to figure out what’s going wrong and why aren’t your customers being attended to in time.